-This morning, head to the Bhagsunag Temple before visiting the local markets at McLeod Ganj, the Dalai Lama Temple and the Tibetan Museum.
-Today includes two-three hours of easy sightseeing on foot.
+Start the day at Bhagsunag, a temple dedicated to Lord Shiva before exploring Mcleodganj, a town with a distinctly Tibetan feel.
+Explore the town, visiting Buddhist temples and local markets, and popping into the Dalai Lama Temple and the Tibetan Museum.
+Today includes 2 - 3 hours of easy sightseeing on foot.